-Diversification and the first steps out of town
+The first steps out of town

 British Board members had reservations about a number of Kirkwood's strategies.
 There was no trend out-of-town in the UK and they had strong confidence in the High Street.
 British shopping precincts were unproven, and self-service was proving unpopular with customers and appeared to increase shrinkage as more goods were stolen.
-Instead they opted to concentrate on enlarging and improving their existing stores, while keeping a watching brief on the situation in America.
+Instead they preferred to concentrate on enlarging and improving their existing stores, while keeping a watching brief on the situation in America.

 As one stages of effecting the strategy, in 1961 a team of architects and planners worked on a brand new format.
 It drew some of its ideas from Kresge's new K-mart stores to create a huge out-of-town Woolworth's with new fashions and home furnishings as well as a garden centre and motor section.
 It sought to provide a non-food one-stop shop.
 Like K-mart the huge stores were to be sited out-of-town with ample free car parking.